kryptokrauts/contraect-maven-plugin/docs/use-the-plugin/error-codes.md

 #Error codes
 During the contract class generation process, on of the following error codes might occur.
 In every case, a detailed message is displayed.

-If you face such an error occurs, you're welcome to help improving the contraect-maven-plugin.
+If you face such an error, you're welcome to help improving the contraect-maven-plugin.
 Therefore, please create an issue on [contraect-maven-plugin](https://github.com/kryptokrauts/contraect-maven-plugin) along with your contract code and the arguments displayed in the error message.

 #### 005 - FAIL_IMPORT_INCLUDES
 Indicates an error concering a library or contract include